minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 The focus in this phase is on getting the communication pipeline up and running in a stable manner whilst minimizing changes to existing code.

 - The following changes will be made to the backend:
-  * The database will be expanded with **origin** and **region of interest** fields to the TEK.
+  * The database will be expanded with **origin** and **countries of interest** fields to the TEK.
-  * The backend services will be expanded to accept the regions of interest per day from the GGD authorization flow<sup>[1](#ggd-auth-flow-footnote)</sup>.
+  * The backend services will be expanded to accept the countries of interest per day from the GGD authorization flow<sup>[1](#ggd-auth-flow-footnote)</sup>.
   * The EksEngine will be modified to support the new stuffing requirements described under [Key Stuffing](#Key-Stuffing).
-  * GGD Portal will be modified to allow the GGDs to specify regions of interest per day.
+  * GGD Portal will be modified to allow the GGDs to specify countries of interest per day.

 - Interop server will be implemented, supporting:
   * Upload of our keys (i.e. origin of NL) to the Federation platform.